Saturday, April 25, 2026

 It was all too short, and Azmi left first.
 But not before she also paid for our roti canai, which she signaled as she left the payment counter.

 She's half-a-world away now, for the memory that's half-a-century old.
-But we treasure our common beginnings.
+But we should treasure our common beginnings.

 .........................................................................